 From trademark registration to regulatory submission, the ultimate goal of any pharmaceutical naming project is name approval.
-An experienced branding partner will always create names with this goal in mind, incorporating legal and regulatory efforts from project kickoff to completion; keeping the goal of pharmaceutical name approval in mind from start to finish.
+An experienced pharmaceutical brand naming agency will always create names with this goal in mind, incorporating legal, brand name safety, and regulatory efforts from project kickoff to completion; keeping the goal of pharmaceutical name approval in mind from start to finish.

 With millions of registered trademarks around the world, finding a name that is registerable and protectable is one of the biggest hurdles in naming a new product.
 Of all the names created, only 20% will make it through a strenuous trademark search, and from there, additional names will be eliminated due to linguistic conflicts, regulatory concerns, or team disapproval.
 This turns the creative process into a numbers game, meaning the more names created the greater the probability you will have more names at the end to select from.

-A branding partner with extensive experience in trademark and regulatory will conduct upfront vetting on you names via the following steps to ensure overall success of name creations that are viable from a legal and regulatory perspective.
+A pharmaceutical brand naming agency with extensive experience in trademark, brand name safety, and regulatory will conduct upfront vetting on you names via the following steps to ensure overall success of name creations that are viable from a legal and regulatory perspective.
 These steps should include:

 1) A robust trademark, POCA, and common law search on all name candidates presented;